mariephlpp/News-classification/README.md

 - Convolutional Neural Network (CNN),
 - Multi Source Multi-class Fake News Detection framework (MMFD).

 The results are compared on three different datasets.
-For the first dataset, it appears the Deep CNN and a model called NLP shallow gives th best accuracy scores (respectively 96.2% and 92.1%) when for the other models tested, the accuracy scores remai below 50%.
-For the second dataset, the results are slightly higher on avergae than the ones described before, butle best accuracy score is 68% and 68,4% for two LSTM.
+For the first dataset, it appears the Deep CNN and a model called NLP shallow gives the best accuracy scores (respectively 96.2% and 92.1%) when for the other models tested, the accuracy scores remain below 50%.
+For the second dataset, the results are slightly higher on average than the ones described before, the best accuracy score is 68% and 68,4% for two LSTMs.
 For the third dataset, the results are way better, all above 50%.
-The moels used are also different from the ones described above.
+The models used are also different from the ones described above.
 The best model would be a GCN, and a HC-CB-3.

-The second paper will also cover the processus of text classification over two different datasets.
-They use a Linear Support Vector Machine Classifier only but play the data cleaning and on several options, and on the several features:
+The second paper also covers the processus of text classification over two different datasets.
+They use a LSVM Classifier only but play with the data cleaning, on several options, and on the several features:
-- Punctuation : twelve types of punctuaction derived from the Linguistic Inquiry and Word COunt software (LIWC) are used.
+- Punctuation: twelve types of punctuaction derived from the Linguistic Inquiry and Word COunt software (LIWC) are used.
 - LIWC: It is a lexicon that allows to extract the proportions of words into several ategories.
-It can represznts psycholinguisitic processes, summary categories, part-of-speech categories...
+It can represents psycholinguisitic processes, summary categories, part-of-speech categories...
-- Readability : Those are features to indicate text undrstandability (number of characters, complex words....)
+- Readability: Those are features to indicate text understandability (number of characters, complex words...)
-- Ngrams :it aims to extract unigrams and bigrams derived from the bag of words representatio of each news articles.
+- Ngrams: It aims to extract unigrams and bigrams derived from the bag of words representatio of each news articles.
 These features are then tf-idf vectorized.
-- CFG (Context free grammars).
-It is a tree that is composed of all the lexicalized production rules combiened with their ancient nodes.
+- CFG (Context free grammars): It is a tree that is composed of all the lexicalized production rules combiened with their ancient nodes.
 These features are also tf-idf vectorized.
 - All features

 For the first dataset, the best results is when only using the readability, and then the acuracy score is 78%.
 When using all the features, we get an accuracy score of 74%.
 The opposite is seen on the second dataset: the accuracy score when only using the readability is the worst (62%).
 The best accuracy scores is when using all features (76%) and when using the LIWC lexicon (74%).
 This paper clearly shows the importance of the choice of dataset for the classification problem.

 ## Data

+The data used come from kaggle: *Fake and real news dataset* (https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset).
+It contains a first dataset with 23481 fake news and a second one with 21417 true news.
+Each of the datasets has 4 columns: the title, the text, the subject and the date.

 ## Data cleaning